What Is Low Dose Naltrexone?

 - Helping Patients Make Medication Decisions (43:14)

 - As an MD, Dr. Cowan uses a combination of alternative and conventional medicine as needed for his patients with autoimmune disease.
 While the goal is to avoid or eliminate immunosuppressant medication and the symptoms they are suppressing, that can take time.
-He has the greatest success with people who have never been on conventional autoimmune medications at all.
-For those who have had autoimmune disease for many years, it will often take 1-2 years to heal the root causes and slowly taper those medications.
 It’s important to do that under the guidance of a doctor who specializes in reversing autoimmune disease.
 Trying to go off medication cold-turkey leads to autoimmune flares.

 - Outro (47:11)